Zuul86/personalsite/src/pages/2018-02-19-gatsby-static-site/index.md

 ---

 ## What is Gatsby?
 So I've purchased adampritzl.com and decided to create a website for myself to share what I learn with you.
-I've heard static sites are the way to go so I did some searching and found [Gatsby](https://www.gatsbyjs.com).
+I've heard static sites are the way to go and I heard Wes and Scott talking about [Gatsby](https://www.gatsbyjs.com) on the [Syntax FM Podcast](https://syntax.fm/).

 Gatsby is a static site generator built on top of React.
 You can bring your own data from various CMSs, markdown, and there is a big list of others.
 The data is pulled in using prebuilt [plugins](https://www.gatsbyjs.org/docs/plugins/) and queried using GraphQL.